mehmaniayaz/Object-Counter/README.md

 Figure 3: Confusion matrices for training (a-left) and validation (b-right) sets.

 The history of the model's training is shown in Figure 4.
-We observe that the training accuracy reaches excellent accuracy in the first epoch where as the validation accuracy drop from 70% to just above 60%.
+We observe that the training accuracy is excellent even in the first epoch whereas the validation accuracy drops from 70% to just above 60%.
 The model therefore demonstrates considerable overfitting.
-However, reducing the model's complexity (using a shallower network with smaller number of parameters), droping out parameters in a layer, and using a regularization parameter did not improve the validation sets accuracy above 70%.
+However, reducing the model's complexity (using a shallower network with smaller number of parameters), droping out parameters in a layer, and using a regularization parameter did not improve the validation accuracy above 70%.